Skip to main content

 Institutions, level and models of training

-The faculties of education are responsible for providing education for ECEC teachers, class teachers, special needs education teachers and guidance counsellors, as well as for subject teacher education in home economics, crafts and, to some extent, music.
-Other subject teacher education is organised in co-operation between teacher education departments and subject departments and at art academies.
+University faculties of education are responsible for providing education also for class teachers (grades 1-6), special needs education teachers and guidance counsellors, as well as for subject teacher education in home economics, crafts and, to some extent, music.
+Other subject teacher education is organised in co-operation between teacher education departments (pedagogical studies) and faculties of different subjects, or at art academies.

 Pedagogical studies of 60 ECTS points required of all teachers

 All teacher qualifications comprise teacher's pedagogical studies of a scope of 60 ECTS points.
-Teachers’ pedagogical studies qualify teachers to work at any level or type of education.
+Teachers’ pedagogical studies qualify teachers to work at any level or type of education, as long as they have completed other necessary studies.

 Teacher education is organised concurrently or consecutively